5 Reasons to use Intelligent PDUs in Edge Data Centers [WEBINAR LINK]

 Here are five benefits to using intelligent PDUs in edge data centers:

-- Maintain uptime: It can be very difficult maintaining uptime in an onsite data center —let alone from hundreds or thousands of miles away.
+- Maintain uptime: It can be very difficult to maintain uptime in an onsite data center —let alone from hundreds or thousands of miles away.
 Server Technology’s intelligent PDUs come with built-in fault tolerance, as well as real-time branch current measurements and multi-level alerts.
 Plus, their full switching capabilities enable IT managers to perform remote power management functions for rapid response troubleshooting from any location.

 Intelligent PDUs, it should be noted, are essential for any facility that is looking to experiment with different power loads at the edge of the network.
 For instance, if you are thinking of running an edge facility at 415/240 VAC for extra computing power, you’re definitely going to want the added protection of an intelligent PDU as your facility will be at increased risk for downtime or overheating.

 - Reduce truck rollouts: By maintaining uptime and performing remote maintenance on edge infrastructure, administrators can reduce truck rollouts — thereby saving money each year on fuel bills and truck repairs.
 This means more money can be pumped back into the data center instead of into fleet management.
-And technicians can spend less time travelling back and forth between remote locations.
+And technicians can spend less time traveling back and forth between remote locations.

 - Go green: Just because a data center is offsite doesn’t mean it’s a separate entity.
 So any enterprise looking to achieve recognition for its use of green technologies in the data center will have to account for its edge facilities, too.

-Intelligent PDUs can provide IT managers with real-time and historical power usage data like crest factor, apparent power, active power, voltage, load (amps) and more.
+Intelligent PDUs can provide IT manager's with real-time and historical power usage data like crest factor, apparent power, active power, voltage, load (amps), and more.

 Armed with this information, businesses can confidently market their green data centers without having to worry about being accused of “greenwashing”— or providing misinformation about carbon emissions.